 Welcome to EUSES

-The EUSES Consortium was a collaboration by researchers at Oregon State University, Carnegie Mellon University, Drexel University, Penn State University, University of Nebraska, Cambridge University, University of Washington, City University of London, University of Tulsa, IBM, and Saturday Academy.
+The EUSES Consortium was a collaboration by researchers at Oregon State University, Carnegie Mellon University, Drexel University, Penn State University, University of Nebraska, Cambridge University, University of Washington, City University of London, University of Tulsa, IBM, and STEM Academy.
 Our goal was to develop and investigate end-user software engineering technologies for enabling End Users to Shape Effective Software.

 This project built on and contributed to our work on the following constituent technologies: